Ashok0/SystemShock-UEVR/README.md

 * 6DOF motion controls.
 * ADS support.
 Projectiles are aligned with gun sights for added VR immersion.
 * Disable On Screen Effects to fix intro cutscene.
-* Fix transparency effects in left eye issue.
+* Fix issue with transparency effects only appearing in left eye.
-* The culler is attached to the HMD to prevent "blackout" when looking around in VR.
+* The culler is attached to the HMD with an increased FOV to prevent "blackout" when looking around in VR.
 * Lua script with the following features:
   * Hides unnecessary floating arm meshes when weapons are holstered.
   * Motion control fixes to better align weapons with your hands in real life.